Police Explorer Program

 Vacation House Watch Program

-As a service to residents the Denton County Water District Police Department is pleased to provide it’s residents with the Vacation House Watch program.
+As a service to residents the Elm Ridge Police Department is pleased to provide it’s residents with the Vacation House Watch program.

 To request a Vacation House Watch please fill out the Vacation House Watch Request form and drop the form off at the police department during normal business hours.